Elagoht/img2pdf-plus/README.md

 # Installation

 You can install the program via install.sh file.
 The script will ask you what version you want to install: binary package or source code version.
 Source code version needs some dependencies.
-Install modules above to be able to use this version.
+Install modules below to be able to use this version.

 **Required packages:**